prometheusresearch/baseline-codebase/src/rex.urlmap/README.rst

           query: /study{code, title}

 `access`
     Permission required to access the URL.
-If not set, permission *authenticated* is assumed.
+If not set, the permission of the package that owns the handler is assumed.

     Example::